AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Symptoms

-• Multiple warning lights: ABS, traction control, EPS, airbag, or MIL may illuminate together after a dropout.
+• Multiple warning lights: ABS, traction control, airbag, and MIL may illuminate together after the bus fault.

 Common Causes

-• Aftermarket accessory or remote-start tied into CAN wiring: Improper taps can load the bus, backfeed voltage, or short the CAN+ circuit during key transitions.
+• Aftermarket accessory or remote start tied into the CAN wiring: Poorly integrated modules can backfeed voltage or load the bus, which can force CAN (+) high during certain key states.

 Diagnosis Steps